 If you are old enough to remember that windy and biting cold day in November 1963, you will recall the two most memorable photos taken during the funeral procession of President John F. Kennedy.
 See complete story and Registration form Black Jack was a horse with high vitality.
 As a tribute to this beautiful horse, a memorial ceremony is planned to observe the fortieth anniversary of his death and interment, February 1976, on Summerall Field, Fort Myer (JBMHH), Virginia.
 At this writing, the date selected for this event will be Saturday, February 6, 2016, at 1100 hours.

 The optional Thursday tour is selling out quickly with only a few seats left on our 55 seat luxury coach.
 The tour promises to be one of our best ever with a full day spent visiting the US Capitol Building, having lunch in the Capitol dining room, and then moving on to an afternoon stop at the fascinating Newseum.
-The Newseum, located right on historic Pennsylvania Avenue, is a dynamic, engaging interactive museum of news that allows visitors to experience the stories of yesterday and today through the eyes of the media while celegrating the freedoms guaranteed to all Americans by the First Amendment.
+The Newseum, located right on historic Pennsylvania Avenue, is a dynamic, engaging interactive museum of news that allows visitors to experience the stories of yesterday and today through the eyes of the media while celebrating the freedoms guaranteed to all Americans by the First Amendment.

-For the President's Reception on Thursday evening Vice President Phil Godfrey has already been working feverishly to secure both interesting and desirable items for the live and silent auctions.
-Flip has vowed to surpass the outstanding job he did last year when the auctions raised more then $3,000 to be used in support of the soldiers of the Regiment.
-Your support of the auction is what makes it all possible and we certainly look forward to having you there.
+For the President’s Reception on Thursday evening Vice President Flip Godfrey has already been working feverishly to secure both interesting and desirable items for the live and silent auctions.
+Flip has vowed to surpass the outstanding job he did last year when the auctions raised more than $3000 to be used in support of the soldiers of the Regiment.
+Your support of the auctions is what makes it all possible and we certainly look forward to having you there.
 Sergeant-at-Arms Dave Barrow went above and beyond the call of duty raising extra funds so that he can provide a Reception and Hospitality experience everyone will enjoy.

 As the sun rises and sets over Arlington National Cemetery, gates open and close to sacred ground that honors thousands of military personnel from wars past.
 One place in particular honors all the unknowns from military conflicts of the last hundred years.
 It is here, at the Tomb of the Unknowns, elevated on a hill overlooking the nation’s capital, where Army sentinels keep vigil over the fallen Soldiers from the nation’s wars day in and day out.
 See complete story by Chelsea Place, Pentagram Staff Writer.